 4. Communicate effectively as professional artists.

-5. Demonstrate an understanding of various research methodology models, and apply those which are most relevant to Fine Art practice.
+5. Apply various research methodology models most relevant to Fine Art practice.

 ASSOCIATED ASSESSMENT CRITERIA